 This feeling echoes some of the conversations I have had with friends, family, and colleagues over the years about the role of voting and the concept of democracy.
 The push for the vote is an important and incredibly complex part of feminist history in Canada, as we unpack the racism that was woven into these efforts.

-As a Metis woman who believes in the power of Indigenous self-governance, it can feel complicated to me to participate in a system that has been forced upon Indigenous people.
+As someone who believes in the power of Indigenous self-governance, it can feel complicated to me to participate in a system that has been forced upon Indigenous people.
 Most people don’t even realize status First Nations people were not allowed to vote in the federal election until 1960!

 Where I have come to in my own journey and understanding is that I see voting as just one tool in the spectrum of organizing for change.
 Federal policies and priorities have huge impact on often the most marginalized in my community.
 Voting for candidates who will have a more positive impact on those in my community is just one of many actions I can take, while simultaneously continuing to push for self-determination, election reform, increased diversity of candidates, and so forth in the pursuit of social justice.

 Here at West Coast LEAF, we have been thinking about our priorities in this election.
 What kind of commitments do we want to see our parties and elected officials make to address our six focus areas, including access to health care; access to justice; economic security; freedom from gender-based violence; justice for those who are criminalized; and the right to parent.
 The answer is … a lot of commitments!